-First and foremost, don’t say yes to a device without giving it serious consideration, unless you or a loved one are facing a life-or-death situation.
-Because there is potential for serious harm, talk to your doctor, get a second opinion, and do some research of your own.
+Importantly, don’t agree to a device without serious consideration, unless it’s a life-or-death situation.
+Because there is potential for serious harm, talk to your doctor, get a second opinion, and do your own research.

 Ask your doctors the following questions:

 - Are there any steps you can take to avoid the device?
 Will a change in diet or exercise lead to ample improvements?
 Will physical therapy help?
 Other medical procedures?

-- Can the device be removed if a problem develops?
+- Is it possible to remove the device if a problem develops?

 - How long has the recommended device been on the market?
 Importantly, don’t assume that new means better.
-“New” does mean less time in use, which can lead to outcome results that are not as robust as those for an older device.
+“New” means less time in use, which can lead to less robust outcome results as compared to older devices.
 And don’t assume that all devices in a particular category are equally safe and/or effective.

 - Have there been clinical trials for this specific device?
 What do the results show?